Sweden

 • Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Sweden is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national law.
+As a member of the European Union (EU), Sweden is subject to the accounting, auditing and financial reporting legislation, directives, and regulations issued by the European Commission, which have been transposed into national law.

 Accounting Framework